-A proponent of exploring the untapped potential of our hidden selves (by the way, what is the self?), Robert Waggoner dedicates a full chapter to the idea of lucid dream telepathy in his book, Lucid Dreaming: Gateway to the Inner Self.
+A proponent of exploring the untapped potential of our hidden selves, Robert Waggoner dedicates a full chapter to the idea of dream telepathy in his book, Lucid Dreaming: Gateway to the Inner Self.

-He points to the curiously recurring phenomenon in psychiatric therapy sessions where patients report "psychic glimpses" into the lives of their psychiatrists:
+He points to the apparent phenomenon in psychiatric therapy sessions where patients are said to report "psychic glimpses" into the lives of their psychiatrists:

 "Early in his career, psychiatrist and internationally renowned dream expert Dr Montague Ullman discovered something interesting while talking to his patients about their dreams.
 It seems that they occasionally dreamt about his life...
 One distrustful patient dreamt of giving a chromium soap dish to someone building a home.
 Unknown to his patient, Ullman had recently been looking at a chromium soap dish he had mistakenly received when building his house and had held onto 'in a spirit of belligerent dishonesty inspired by rising costs on the house...'
 The patient seemingly homed in on this small incident via dream telepathy as a poignant symbolic expression for his distrust of therapists."